MyraReeves/Demo_AnimalShelter/README.md

-# Demo_AnimalShelter
+# 🐾 Animal Shelter 🐾

-School assignment using whatever subject we wanted.
-I decided to make it be a mock animal shelter website.
+This was for a solo school project.
+It was up to each of us to decide whatever subject matter we wished for our website.
+I decided to create a mock website for an animal shelter.